Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Results

 \subsection{Reducing the mass degeneracy}

-Enhancing the BAU allows one to relax constraints on other parameters, e.g.\ one can increase the mass degeneracy $\Delta M$.
+Enhancing the BAU allows one to relax constraints on other parameters, e.g.\ one can reduce the mass degeneracy, i.e.~increasing the mass splitting $\Delta M$.
 Typically the mass splittings are chosen to be small, $\Delta M / M = \num{1e-8}$ for BP1 and $\Delta M / M = \num{5e-7}$ for BP3, to have small oscillation timescales $z_{\rm osc}$ and achieve the correct BAU.
 Increasing these mass splittings leads to a smaller BAU in the usual ARS case, but can result in the observed value with the inclusion of the interactions of the dim-6 operator.
 In Fig.~\ref{fig:change_dM} we show the resulting BAU for different values of $\Delta M$ and $\Lambda$.
 We fix the reheating temperature to $T_{\mathrm{rh}}=\SI{2e4}{\giga\electronvolt}$ such that $T_{\mathrm{osc}} < T_{\mathrm{rh}}$ for the smallest mass splittings in Fig.~\ref{fig:change_dM}.